yasir2000/openwrt-oldwiki-md/RrdTrafficWatch.rst

 fi

 rrdtool update /tmp/rrd/all.rrd N:$ALL_UP:$ALL_DOWN
-CreateGraph /tmp/rrd/all.png 86400 /tmp/rrd/all.rrd "all traffic from tuxland"
+CreateGraph /tmp/rrd/all.png 86400 /tmp/rrd/all.rrd "all traffic from $SITENAME"

 INDEX=$INDEX"<br><img src='all.png'></body></html>"